IoT-Ignite/IgniteGreenhouse/README.md

 # Ignite Greenhouse for Android
 Ignite Greenhouse is an open-source IoT autonomous greenhouse project for data collection, visualization, and device management.
-You can see sensor datas from your greenhouse on your Android device.
+You can see various sensor datas from your greenhouse on your Android device.

 ## Getting Started